Cape Breton-Style Deviled Eggs

 Recipe Notes

-- Use a medium-sized pot that comfortably fits all the eggs in a single layer to ensure they cook evenly.
+- For even cooking, use a medium pot that comfortably fits the eggs in a single layer.

 - Lower the eggs into the water gently with a spoon to avoid cracking the shells on impact.